NRKishanKumar/hnc-spa/README.md

 ### [Try Live demo of this app: Click here to access this application live](https://hnc-spa.herokuapp.com/)

+### Server Side rendering

+The Virtual DOM can be kept or prepared ahead of time by using Webpack and Babel configuration, reducing the load time when users lands in the webpage.

 ## Available Scripts

 In the project directory, before you run